martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/01_week_1/lecture_the_it_professional_and_communication.md

 - Too technical or speaks another language
 - Short-tempered

+### Stay Hungry, Stay Foolish ###

-brilliant engineer vs brilliant communicator = wozniak vs steve jobs. who do we remember?
+The story of a brilliant engineer vs. a brilliant communicator, Wozniak vs. Jobs. **Who do we remember?**

+##### Task: Steve Jobs Video #####
-** task - watch steve jobs 2005 stanford commencement address: review video, decide whether jobs was effective as communicator and why. ie shaping message to event or audience, implying medium effectively, using gesture and tone, underlying reality - personal honesty.
+Watch [Steve Jobs 2005 Stanford Commencement Address](http://www.youtube.com/watch?v=dwIzCGSdVNA) video: Review the video and decide whether Steve Jobs was effective as a communicator and why.
+For example, shaping message to event or audience, implying medium effectively, using gesture and tone, underlying reality and personal honesty.
 What does "stay hungry stay foolish" mean, and what does it mean for good career in ICT?

+##### Answer: #####
-** answer: Effective because the content was relevant to his audience.
-Used comic irony to engage attention and appeal to rebellious spirit of college students.
-Split speach in 3 short parts, making it easier to digest and have 3 clear messages.
-Used personal, down to earth stories that anyone could relate to.
+- The speech was effective because the content was relevant to his audience.
+He used comic irony to engage attention and appeal to rebellious spirit of college students.
+Steve Jobs also split speach in 3 short parts, making it easier to digest and have 3 clear messages.
+He used personal, down to earth stories that anyone could relate to.

-Stay hungry, stay foolish: Always set goals, don't settle for the current status quo, don't censor yourself when coming up with ideas.
+- Stay hungry, stay foolish: Always set goals, don't settle for the current status quo, don't censor yourself when coming up with ideas.

-Argumentation
+### Argumentation ###

 Form of communication to persuade with effective reasoning, based on three components:
 - logic: effective reasoning